BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Ockham.md

 - Control and power over one’s actions comes from freewill,⁸ which involves indifference and contingency.⁹ Hence it requires metaphysical indeterminism
 - Scotus argues that the will is free to choose either of two opposite courses of action, and that therefore nothing outside the will determines our choice; hence the greater apparent good does not determine the wil
 - Ockham does not follow Scotus in treating the will as essentially rational; nor does he connect freedom with the affection for justice.
 Instead, he emphasizes indifference, contingency, and self-determination.
+- According to Ockham, Scotus’ claims about the self-determining character of the will conflict with the primacy that Scotus assigns to the affection for justice.
+Ockham asserts the independence of the will from reason and makes reason simply the servant of the will.